 3. Build and Profit From a “USP”

 What differentiates your business from others in the industry?
 More specifically, what is your comparative advantage?
 Put your USP at the heart of all your marketing campaigns.
+Create a strong website design that shows this.
 Then make sure you consistently fulfil the promises that form the basis of your USP, if not you risk losing your clients.

 Find your USP by asking yourself “Most businesses in my industry do __________.
 But what we do is ________.”.
 The blank is your Unique Selling Proposition – something that you provide more successfully than others.
 It may be the niche demographic you serve or the specific after-service you provide that no one else does.

 Don’t be shy about requesting endorsements from your clients, especially if they are influencers in their fields.
 They lend credibility to a sales message and boost sales!
 Be creative in your endorsements – get someone to write a letter.

 Referrals provided by your clients or even competitors tremendously grow your business.
 Tell them that if the client doesn’t want to buy from them, they can still make a profit by introducing the client to you.
 A win-win situation.